• Skip to primary navigation

 Jump to Recipe

 Calling all pickle lovers for this incredible dill pickle pasta salad recipe!
-This pasta salad is creamy, tangy, dilly and has chunks of cheddar cheese with chopped dill pickles!
+This pasta salad is creamy, tangy, dilly and has chunks of cheddar cheese with chopped dill pickles and fresh bell peppers!
 The perfect side salad to make ahead of time and bring to any party or gathering--you're gonna love it, and your friends and family will too!
+Can be made dairy free, low fat, and even low carb.

 Pickle Heaven!
 This dill pickle salad is everything you want in a creamy cold pasta salad.
 Add chopped dill pickles, fresh chopped dill, and use pickle juice in the sauce.
 All the other ingredients are accessories for the ultimate pasta salad.

 Make Ahead of Time.
-Pasta salad is always best if you let it sit in the fridge and chill to let the flavors combine together.
-Make sure you allow yourself a minimum of 2 hours to let your salad get nice and cold.
+Pasta salad is always best if you let it sit in the fridge and chill to let the flavors combine.
+Allow yourself a minimum of 2 hours to let your salad get nice and cold.

 Healthy.
-Make it low-carb and keto by using crisp, tender cauliflower florets instead of macaroni pasta.
-You can also substitute with chickpea pasta or protein pasta if you want to keep the noodles but want a healthier alternative.
+To make it low-carb and keto, use crisp, tender cauliflower florets instead of macaroni pasta.
+You can also substitute with chickpea pasta or protein pasta if you want to keep the noodles but want a healthier higher protein alternative.
+To make it lower in fat, use light mayonnaise and sour cream (or Greek yogurt).

 Pickle Pasta Salad Ingredients